Coaching-Software/Coaching-Software.github.io/index.md

 ## Success Criteria

-By the end of the semester, I must deliver an MVP that:
+By December 2nd, 2023, an MVP will be delivered that:

 1. Allows a coach to post a swimming workout
 2. Allows a group of swimmers to view a swimming workout posted by a coach
 3. Allows a coach to survey their athletes on recovery metrics

+As of December 1st, 2023 all 3 success criteria have been met and the app's functionality is summarized in the 'Usage' section below.

 ## Milestones